fraadsbrandth/fluent-maven-deploy/README.md

 - (Avoid use of the Maven Realease Plugin)
 - No ambiguous versions (read SNAPSHOT)
 - No upstream/downstream/scheduled builds needed when no SNAPSHOT's are in use
-- No scm tag needed in your pom.xml
+- No scm tag needed in your pom.xml (you can checkout from the GIT sha)
 - No changes/plugins needed in pom.xml -> Easily adaptable to old projects without code changes (just a properly formatted SEMVER version)

 ## Prerequisite